The Bye Bye Man (2017)

 Based on short story “The Bridge to Body Island” by Robert Damon Schneck, “The Bye Bye Man” is creepier on paper than in the delivery where it actually counts.
 Moments of unease and impending doom are temporary, and the husband-and-wife filmmakers fumble their rules so badly that the longer one gets away from this silly mess, the more they want to tear it apart.
 2015’s “It Follows,” also about a stalking entity that spreads from person to person, was able to get away with little exposition because its rules were set and the sense of dread was inescapable, but here, no one has seemed to figure out the hows and whys.
 First off, the mythology of the Bye Bye Man is actually nonexistent and left unexplored, despite our hero taking an obligatory trip to the library archives.
 Was he ever an actual person, like Candyman and Freddy Krueger, or has he always been a nightmarish manifestation of people’s minds?
 No idea; he just is.
 And why the silver dollar coins?
 Also, what the hell is with the Bye Bye Man’s man-eating bloodhound at his side?
 It certainly doesn’t help that the horrendously animated canine looks more like the weed-smoking Freddy Krueger caterpillar from 2003’s “Freddy vs. Jason” and poses little menace.
 Secondly, the characters give the ghoul power by saying/thinking his name, but they will slowly die off after having their minds messed with.
 So, if his name is never spoken or given a moment’s thought, what does the BBM do on his off days?
 In spite of being under major duress, the characters soon act illogically and none too brightly.
 If one of them says with a lucid enough mind that He Who Must Not Be Named can play tricks on them, how is it that he or she immediately gives in when spotting a bloodied family outside of their wrecked vehicle next to the train tracks?
 The subsequent death plays out so quickly without any suspense that it almost seems like it could register as a hallucination for the audience.

 Character factoids are introduced and then abandoned, like Elliot’s parents dying in a crash, possibly involving a train since there is so much baffling locomotive imagery, but who’s to know?
 The characters aren’t unlikable or uncharismatic, but they sure are thinly characterized and the actors never quite convince once they have to project fear.
 A lot of what comes out of their mouths is insultingly on-the-nose and, thus, provokes accidental laughs.
 This goes with someone trying to get their mind off of the Bye Bye Man while driving by singing along with The Everly Brothers to their 1958 ditty “Bye Bye Love.”
 Douglas Smith goes for it as Elliot (and on occasion morphs into Rami Malek), while Cressida Bonas is so flat and bland as Sasha that she can’t even sneeze authentically.
-Aside from the spindly Doug Jones who works better in the shadows as the Bye Bye Man, the one thespian that makes the most impression is Jenna Kanell, who has little screen time as goth psychic Kim.
+Aside from the spindly Doug Jones who works better in the shadows as the Bye Bye Man, the one thespian to make the most impression is Jenna Kanell, who has little screen time as goth psychic Kim.
 Two other roles are thanklessly filled by tested actresses deserving of more to do.
 Carrie-Anne Moss, who must be paying off a debt, unbelievably acts with a straight face as a detective who hangs up her initial skepticism about Elliot babbling on about an evil force.
 And then, in case one was wondering what Faye Dunaway was up to, here she is, appearing for less than a day’s work to shovel out exposition as Widow Redmon and hand a co-star a revolver as a solution to his problems.
 Dunaway looks regretful, but we can't blame her.